BeauJoh/thesis/source/11-chapter-3-ode.md

 Integer vectorization is high and each work-item processes 8 bytes at once using the "Slice-by-8" algorithm.
 This requires a large number of bit shifts and conditional loop nesting which results in irregular integer comparisons that are ill-suited to GPU architectures -- which are not optimized for integer operations and suffer from thread-divergence.
 GPU devices suffer further since they are not equipped with wide integer units -- 64-bit wide ALUs are typical.
-By comparison, CPUs and the MIC are accelerator types which excel at this computation; The high degree of vector parallelism inherent in the algorithm suite the E5-2697 and i7-6700K CPUs with 128-bit and 256-bit wide SIMD units respectively, and is ideal for the MIC which has very wide 512-bit SIMD units.
+By comparison, CPUs and the MIC are accelerator types which excel at this computation; the high degree of vector parallelism inherent in the algorithm suit the E5-2697 and i7-6700K CPUs with 128-bit and 256-bit wide SIMD units respectively, and is ideal for the MIC which has very wide 512-bit SIMD units.
 Examining the `crc` benchmark is examined in greater detail in Figure \ref{fig:time-crc} as problem size increases.

-Figures\ \ref{fig:time-medium} (h) (\texttt{nw}) and \ref{fig:time-fixed} (d) (\texttt{swat}) both represents Dynamic Programming.
+Figures\ \ref{fig:time-medium} (h) (\texttt{nw}) and \ref{fig:time-fixed} (d) (\texttt{swat}) both represent Dynamic Programming.
-The order of performance results is also similar between benchmarks representative of the same dwarf.
+The order of performance results is also similar, with the newest Nvidia GPUs performing best, the different generations of CPUs falling around the older GPUs and the MIC being the worst performed by a large margin (30%).
+The ordering of performance of devices between both benchmarks is similar.
 It is equally interesting to note that \ref{fig:time-fixed} (a) (\texttt{gem}) and \ref{fig:time-fixed} (a) (\texttt{nqueens}) also have a similar ordering of fastest accelerator devices.

 Comparing the medium problem size between all the benchmarks, we see individual devices with significantly longer execution times than the others, these large differences in execution times hide many of the finer differences in detail between accelerators with similar good performance and identify the penalties when selecting a suboptimal accelerator device.